kura/blackhole/README.rst

 get delivered.
-Mainly for testing huge send rates, for making sure developers don't accidentally send emails to real users, email integration testing and things like that
+Mainly for testing huge send rates, for making sure developers don't accidentally send emails to real users, email integration testing and things like that.

 Requirements